-7.7 REPEAT BLOCK DIRECTIVE: .REPT
+7.7 REPEAT BLOCK DIRECTIVE: .REPT, .ENDR

-Occasionally, it is useful to duplicate a block of code a number of times in-line with other source code.
-This duplication of code is accomplished by creating a repeat block using a directive in the form:
+It is sometimes useful to duplicate a block of code a number of times in-line with other source code.
+This duplication of code is accomplished by creating a repeat block, using a directive in the form:

-label: .REPT exp (range of p p repeat block) .ENDM where: label represents an optional statement label. exp represents any legal expression whose value controls the number of times the block of code is
+label: .REPT exp

+(range of repeat block)

+represents an optional statement label.

+exp

+label

-- controls the number of times the block of code is to be assembled within the program.
+represents any legal expression whose value controls the number of times the block of code is to be assembled within the program.
 When the expression value is less than or equal to zero (0), the repeat block is not assembled.
-If this expression is not an absolute value, the .REPT statement is flagged with an error code (A) in the assembly listing (see Appendix D). - range represents the block of code to be repeated the number of times determined by the specified expression value.
+If this expression is not an absolute value, the .REPT statement is flagged with an error code (A) in the assembly listing.

+range

+represents the block of code to be repeated the number of times determined by the specified expression value.
 The repeat block may contain macro definitions, indefinite repeat blocks, or other repeat blocks.
 The .MEXIT directive is legal within the range of a repeat block.

-.ENDM indicates the end of the repeat block range.
-The or terminating statement in a repeat block can be .ENDR either an .ENDM directive or an .ENDR directive.
+.ENDM or .ENDR indicates the end of the repeat block range.
+The terminating statement in a repeat block can be either an .ENDM directive or an .ENDR directive.